nicktehrany/website/website/content/completed Projects/textemp.md

 ## Execution

 Execution is very simple.
 Templates will initialize the folder with basic latex files and a full Makefile for the project.
-There are currently only 4 templates available; article template, article template with code listing style, exercise report (handy for multiple exercises in an assignments), and exercise report with code listing style.
+There are currently only 5 templates available; article template, article template with code listing style, exercise report (handy for multiple exercises in an assignments), exercise report with code listing style, and the IEEE trans template.
 The command would look as follows:

 ```bash